 But perhaps the most important factor for many gun owners when deciding between KeyMod or Picatinny system is the difference in weight.
-Because no additional adapter is required, a KeyMod system is significantly lighter than its Picatinny counterpart, which makes the weapon easier to handle, control and transport.
+Because no additional adapter is required, a KeyMod system is significantly lighter than its Picatinny counterpart, which makes the firearm easier to handle, control and transport.
 Most importantly, the KeyMod system does not have the sharp edges like the Picatinny quad rails.
 Therefore, it is much more comfortable to handle and manipulate when holding without gloves.

-M-Lok As an Alternative to the KeyMod Rail System
+M-LOK As an Alternative to the KeyMod Rail System

-KeyMod vs. M-Lok: Which Is Better?
+KeyMod vs. M-LOK: Which Is Better?